apache/kafka/raft/README.md

-Kraft (Kafka Raft)
+KRaft (Kafka Raft)
 ==================
-Kraft (Kafka Raft) is a protocol based on the [Raft Consensus Protocol](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) tailored for Apache Kafka.
+KRaft (Kafka Raft) is a protocol based on the [Raft Consensus Protocol](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) tailored for Apache Kafka.

-This is used by Apache Kafka in the [Kraft (Kafka Raft Metadata) mode](https://github.com/apache/kafka/blob/trunk/config/kraft/README.md).
+This is used by Apache Kafka in the [KRaft (Kafka Raft Metadata) mode](https://github.com/apache/kafka/blob/trunk/config/kraft/README.md).
 We also have a standalone test server which can be used for performance testing.
 We describe the details to set this up below.

 ### Run Single Quorum ###
     bin/test-kraft-server-start.sh --config config/kraft.properties

 ### Run Multi Node Quorum ###
-Create 3 separate kraft quorum properties as the following:
+Create 3 separate KRaft quorum properties as the following:

 `cat << EOF >> config/kraft-quorum-1.properties`